Hampton Roads Scholastic Chess Club [HRSCC]

 What is HRSCC?

-HRSCC is a full-service youth competitive chess program that includes ability group-based training from beginner to advanced, tournament games every week, and a fun competitive “ladder” at the end of the night.
+HRSCC is a full-service youth competitive chess program that includes ability group-based training from beginner to advanced, tournament games every week, and a fun competitive online weekly tournament on the side.
 Founded in February 2014, HRSCC has trained hundreds of kids in the foundations of chess, given them hands-on tournament experience, and provided all the guidance and support they need to take their game as far as they want to go, from being the best casual player on the block to becoming a National Master.
 Many of our HRSCC “graduates” are still playing competitively at an advanced level.

 Is HRSCC a high-pressure competitive program?